Vyral/brett-jennings-recruiting/_posts/2023-05-04-real-estate-agent-ryan-talamontes-shares-advice-for-surviving-and-succeeding-in-a-tough-market.md

 ---
 layout: post
 title: >-
-  Real Estate Agent Ryan Talamontes Shares Advice for Surviving and Succeeding in a Tough Market
+  Real Estate Agent Ryan Talamantes Shares Advice for Surviving and Succeeding in a Tough Market
 date: 2023-05-04 05:00:00
 tags: